 Updates to the Mandatory Guidelines for Federal Workplace Drug Testing Programs were implemented by the U.S. Department of Health and Human Services (DHHS) effective October 1, 2017.
 The U.S. Department of Transportation (DOT) has updated Part 40 - Procedures for Transportation Workplace Drug and Alcohol Testing Programs effective January 1, 2018 to harmonize with the new DHHS Mandatory Guidelines.

 This educational activity is based on these regulations updates and fulfills the HHS requirement for training on the new regulations.
 This activity is intended for anyone with an interest and/or responsibility in providing or monitoring workplace drug and alcohol testing programs.
 This activity can be completed from the convenience of your office or home with no need to travel to a training course.
-Release date for this activity is January 25, 2018 and expires on January 25, 2019.
+Release date for this activity is January 25, 2018 and expires on January 24, 2022.
+This activity does not fulfill the recertification retraining requirement.

 This activity has been designed to meet the educational needs of MROs within Federally-regulated and non-regulated drug testing programs.